TouficGIT/LPG-Bot/README.md

 The BotPrefix is the prefix before the bot command.
 Like "!command".

 ## Todo list
-- [] Fix guild role add function, in RicardoGame
+- [] Fix GuildRoleAdd function, in RicardoGame
 - [] Add a new game (Hangman ?)
 - [] Refact the code ?